SonghuaHu-UMD/PA_Forecast_PGT/README.md

 ## Model Training
 The script `1.2-Model_multime.py` is used for training and evaluating the main model.
+After getting all the data prepared, run this script and you will get:

+* Trained models saved at `checkpoint`.
+* Results saved at `Results`.

 The script `1.3-Model_Best_Result_Output.py` is used to transform the best prediction output.